 Parable of the Worker’s Pay

-- “For the kingdom of the heavens is like a man – a master of the house – who at dawn immediately went out to hire workmen for his vineyard.
+- “For the kingdom of the heavens is like a man – a master of a house – who at dawn immediately went out to hire workmen for his vineyard.

-- “Then after agreeing with the workmen to pay out a denarius for the day, he sent them into his vineyard.
+- “And having agreed with the workmen to pay a denarius for the day, he sent them into his vineyard.

-- “And going out about the third hour,(1)“The third hour”, the Jews counted hours from dawn, which was typically around 6:00 in the morning.
-Therefore, “the third hour” is about 9:00am. he saw other workmen were – and are – standing idle in the market.
+- “And having gone out about the third hour,1“The third hour”, the Jews counted hours from dawn, which was typically around 6:00 in the morning.
+Therefore, “the third hour” is about 9:00am. he saw other workmen who have been standing idle in the marketplace.

-- “And he told those men; “You go into the vineyard also, and I will give you whatever is right.”
+- “And he told those men: “You also go into the vineyard, and I will give you whatever is right.”

 - “And they went.
-And going out again about the sixth and the ninth hour, he did the same thing again.
+And having gone out again about the sixth and the ninth hour, he did the same thing again.

-- “They told him; “Because no one hired us.”
-He told them; “You also go into the vineyard.
+- “They tell him: “Because no one hired us.”
+He tells them: “You also go into the vineyard.
 [And you will receive whatever is right.]

-- “And when it became evening, the master of the vineyard said to his foreman; “Call the workmen and pay them the wages, beginning from the last, up to the first.
+- “And when it became evening, the master of the vineyard says to his foreman: “Call the workmen and pay them the wages, beginning from the last, up to the first.

-- “And coming forward, the men hired about the eleventh hour each received a denarius.
+- “And having come forward, the men hired about the eleventh hour each received a denarius.

-- “And coming forward, the men hired first assumed they would receive more, but they also received a denarius each.
+- “And having come forward, the men hired first assumed that they would receive more, but they also received a denarius each.

-- “Now, they were grumbling against the master of the house after receiving their pay;
+- “And having received it, they were grumbling against the master of the house,

-- “But answering one of them, he said; “Friend,(2)“friend” this Greek word is only used three times on the Bible.
+- “But answering one of them, he said: “Friend,2“Friend” this Greek word is only used three times on the Bible.
 All of them are in Matthew, and all are in the sense of a false friend.
 One lexicon says it refers to someone posing as a friend, but who really has their own interests in mind.
-I haven’t been unjust or wronged(3)“been unjust or wronged” is one word in Greek.
-It refers to wicked and/or unjust harm, especially undeserved harm, done to someone. you.
+I don’t wrong or hurt3“wrong or hurt” is one word in Greek, and can mean either or both depending on the context you.
 Didn’t you agree with me on a denarius?”

 - “Take what’s yours and go.
 But I wish to give this last man the same as you.

-- And going up to Jerusalem, Jesus took the twelve disciples aside privately and He told them while on the way;
+- And going up to Jerusalem, Jesus took the twelve disciples aside privately and He told them on the way: “Behold,

 The Greatest in the Kingdom

-- Then the mother of the sons of Zebedee with her sons approached Him, bowing down at His feet(7)“bowing down at his feet” is one word in Greek, often translated “worship”.
+- Then the mother of the sons of Zebedee approached Him with her sons, bowing down at His feet5“bowing down at his feet” is one word in Greek, often translated “worship”.
 It comes from the Greek words: “pros” (meaning “towards”) and “kyneo” (meaning “to kiss”).
 It literally refers to bowing down on your hands and knees and kissing the ground in front of a superior or authority figure.
 Some Egyptian pictographs have the hand outstretched, as if to send the “kiss” toward the one being revered. and asking something from Him.

-- And He said to her; “What do you desire?”
-She said to Him; “Say that in your kingdom, these two sons of mine might sit down: one at your right hand, and one at your left hand.”
+- And He said to her: “What do you desire?”
+She says to Him: “Say that in your kingdom, these two sons of mine might sit down with one at your right hand, and one at your left hand.”

-- But answering, Jesus said; “You didn’t – and don’t – know what you ask.
+- But answering, Jesus said to them: “You don’t *know what you ask.
 Are you able to drink the cup that I’m about to drink?
 [Or to be baptized in the baptism that I’m baptized?]
-They told Him; “We are able.”
+They tell Him: “We are able.”

-- He told them; “Indeed, you will drink My cup [and be baptized in the baptism that I’m baptized.]
-But to sit on My right and left; this isn’t Mine to give.
-But instead, that’s for who it was – and is – prepared by My Father.”
+- He tells them: “Indeed, you will drink My cup [and you will be baptized in the baptism that I’m baptized.]
+But to sit on My right hand and left hand: this isn’t Mine to give.
+But that’s for who it has been prepared by My Father.”

-- And hearing this, the ten were indignant on account of the two brothers.
+- And having heard this, the ten were indignant about the two brothers.

-- Then summoning them, Jesus said; “You did – and do – know that the rulers of the gentiles exercise authority over them, and their great men dominate them.
+- And having summoned them, Jesus said: “You *know that the rulers of the gentiles exercise authority over them, and their great men dominate them.

-- just as the Son of Man didn’t come to be served, but to serve, and to give His life as a ransom(8)“ransom” this Greek word referred to the price required to buy a slave’s freedom. for many.
+- “just as the Son of Man didn’t come to be served, but to serve, and to give His life as a purchase price6“purchase price” this Greek word often referred to the price required to buy a slave’s freedom. for many.”

 Jesus Heals Two Blind Men

-- And as they were departing from Jericho, a great crowd followed Him.
+- And while departing from Jericho, a great crowd followed Him.

-- And stopping, Jesus called to them and said; “What do you want Me to do for you?”
+- And having stopped, Jesus called them and said: “What do you want Me to do for you?”

-- They said to Him; “Lord, we ask that our eyes might be opened.”
+- They say to Him: “Lord, we ask that our eyes might be opened.”

-- Then being moved with compassion, Jesus touched their eyes and at once they recovered their sight; and they followed Him.
+- and having been moved with compassion, Jesus touched their eyes and at once they recovered their sight, and they followed Him.

 Next: Matthew chapter 21